JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_8.md

 ## What Even Are Layers?
 And What's a `@Jlayer`?

 A layer is a common concept used in several animation toolkits and image editing softwares.
-Its goal is to make it easy to devide an animation in separated parts and work on each separately while the software takes care of the interactions between layers, making it easier to put together complex videos or images composed of several simpler parts.
+Its goal is to make it easy to divide an animation in different parts and work on each separately while the software takes care of the interactions between them, making it easier to put together complex videos or images composed of several simpler parts.

-In `Javis` a `@JLayer` is the implementation of this idea, it allows you to enclose the content of an animation and to work on it, specifically `act!` on it, as if it was an `Object` alltogether, so that we don't have to care for the interactions among different parts of a video, by acting on all of them one by onw, but instead we can let `Javis` take care of it.
+In `Javis` a `@JLayer` is the implementation of this idea, it allows you to enclose the content of an animation and to work on it, specifically `act!` on it, just like on a single `Object`, this way we don't need to care for the interactions among different parts of a video, by acting on all of them one by one, but instead we can let `Javis` do all the annoying composition parts.

 ## Going Back to the Basics